soffes/soff.es-archive/Readme.markdown

 ## Running Locally

-**Note:** I am using Ruby '2.3.1' locally.

-Get the source (obviously)
+Get the source:

     $ git clone https://github.com/soffes/soff.es.git
     $ cd soff.es

-Import my latest posts:
+Get the dependencies:

-    $ rake update:blog
+    $ npm install

-Now you can start the server with [Foreman](https://github.com/theforeman/foreman):
+Now you can start the server:

-    $ bundle exec foreman start
+    $ npm run dev

-Then open <http://localhost:5000> in your browser to see it running.
+Then open <http://localhost:3000> in your browser to see it running.
 If you have issues getting it up and running, [send me an email](mailto:sam@soff.es).